Last Updated on April 19, 2021

 Antigua and Barbuda

 On June 4, 2020, Antigua and Barbuda welcomes travelers back into the country.
-All visitors arriving by air must submit a negative COVID-19 RT-PCR TEST taken within seven days before their flight.
+All visitors (excluding children under 12 years) arriving by air must submit a negative COVID-19 RT-PCR Test taken within seven days before their flight.
 Those arriving by sea are subjected to quarantine, according to the guidelines set by Port Health.

 All travelers will be subjected to assessment by the country’s Ministry of Health for any signs and symptoms.
 A series of checks will be conducted, and passengers will be asked to submit a health declaration form upon arrival.